funcx-faas/helm-chart/README.md

 That seems a bit chaotic.
 And how do I switch these to using my own source builds?

+python versions:
+ The endpoint repo funcX/Dockerfile-endpoint defaults to building with python 3.8.
+ That doesn't align with the python that is being supplied by the helm images.
+ So rebuild my client, specifying 3.7.

+Perhaps funcx/Dockerfile-endpoint should force the user to choose, rather than building a likely invalid one.

+The broad topic here is python versions are poorly co-ordinated as supplied - yes, they have to align, but the defaults supplied should all align with each other at least.
+(they need to align across all three of: the submitting client, the endpoint, the endpoint workers, and all three are wrong by default)

+Python mismatch between interchange and worker pod results in an eternal hang: interchange reports inside its endpoint logs that there's a version mismatch (but not what the version mismathc is).
+The worker just restarts every couple of minutes with missing heartbeat: no description of *why* the heartbeat is missing.
+The end user is never informed of anything more than "waiting for nodes".
+It's unclear to me if that should be a richer message or a richer hard error: could tell user that the worker version is wrong at least, becaues that is likely an error that won't fix itself (i.e. is not a transient error).
+Richer error here would help the submitting user understand that they need to contact the endpoint administrator for rectification and what to tell them, beyond "waiting for nodes".

+funcx endpoint worker pods lose their logs at each restart - which is awkward to examine when the logs are in an every-two-minutes restart loop due to missing heartbeat. [should they even be autorestarting in that situation, rather than letting the endpoint handle restarting them if it still wants them?]

 ## Upgrading and developing against non-main environments